jugebhardt/cd0354-monolith-to-microservices-project/README.md

     ```
 4. `set_env.sh` is really for your backend application.
 Frontend applications have a different notion of how to store configurations.
 Configurations for the application endpoints can be configured inside of the `environments/environment.*ts` files.
 5. In `set_env.sh`, environment variables are set with `export $VAR=value`.
 Setting it this way is not permanent; every time you open a new terminal, you will have to run `set_env.sh` to reconfigure your environment variables.
 To verify if your environment variable is set, you can check the variable with a command like `echo $POSTGRES_USERNAME`.

+## Project Submission Remark: Using GitHub Actions instead of Travis CI
+As of now there seems to be no possibility to use Travis CI for free.
+The available usage plans start from 15$ per month.
+GitHub Actions also allow to build a CI/CD pipeline to automatically build and push Docker images to a Docker Repo based on a yaml configuration file.
+Therefore I decided to use GitHub Actions.